Tengku Amir Shah: Early life

-Tengku Amir was born on 12 December 1990 at Pacific Presbyterian Medical Center in San Francisco, as the third child and first son of the then Raja Muda of Selangor, Tengku Idris Shah.
-His mother, Cik Puan Nur Lisa Idris binti Abdullah (born Lisa Davis), was born in the United States.
+Tengku Amir was born on 12 December 1990 at California Pacific Medical Center in San Francisco, as the third child and first son of the then Raja Muda of Selangor, Tengku Idris Shah.
+His mother, Puan Nur Lisa Idris Abdullah (born Lisa Davis), was born in the United States.
 As such, he has half American ancestry.
 He has two elder paternal half-sisters, Tengku Zerafina and Tengku Zatashah.

 On 3 May 2002, aged 11, Tengku Amir was proclaimed Raja Muda of Selangor.
-He is formally installed on 8 October 2016 at Istana Alam Shah, Klang.
+He was formally installed on 8 October 2016 at Istana Alam Shah, Klang.

+Education

-He received his primary education at Alice Smith School, Kuala Lumpur.
+Tengku Amir received his primary education at Alice Smith School, Kuala Lumpur.
 He then attended Wellington College in the United Kingdom and graduated in 2009.
 Tengku Amir graduated from the University of Leeds with a Bachelor's of Science Degree in Ecology and Environmental Biology in 2014.
+He also completed the Transformational Leadership Fellowship at the Blavatnik School of Government, University of Oxford in 2025.

 Military career

 In late 2014, pictures of Tengku Amir wearing military uniform were leaked and went viral.
-It was later confirmed that he was rolling into Officers Cadet School in Port Dickson, Negeri Sembilan to pursue a military career.
+It was later confirmed that he was enrolling into Officers Cadet School in Port Dickson, Negeri Sembilan to pursue a military career.
 He enrolled in Royal Military Academy Sandhurst, Camberley, Surrey on 3 May 2015.
 He attended the Commissioning Course Intake 152 and graduated on 15 April 2016.

 Tengku Amir was commissioned as a Second Lieutenant (Leftenan Muda) in the 17th Battalion Royal Malay Regiment (Para), a regiment of the 10th Parachute Brigade in Malaysian Army in a ceremony on 19 July 2016, which was held at Terendak Camp, Malacca.
-When asked why he chose to join Malaysian Army instead of following his father's footstep by joining Malaysian Navy, he said that he was attracted to the challenge offered by the army which demanded strong physical and mental endurance.
+When asked why he chose to join Malaysian Army instead of following in his father's footstep by joining Malaysian Navy, he said that he was attracted to the challenge offered by the army which demanded strong physical and mental endurance.

-He attended and passed the Basic Rapid Deployment Force Course (APAC) Series 2/2016, which was held from 5 September until 2 October 2016.
+Tengku Amir attended and passed the Basic Rapid Deployment Force Course (APAC) Series 2/2016, which was held from 5 September until 2 October 2016.
 He is the only member of the royal family who had done so.
 He received the maroon beret and parachutist badge on 15 March 2017.
 He was promoted to Lieutenant on 15 April 2017, and later Captain on 19 November 2020 after taking promotion examinations between July and September 2020.
 However, his rank conferment ceremony was delayed to 8 March 2021 due to the COVID-19 pandemic.

-Installation as the Crown Prince of Selangor
+Installation as the Raja Muda of Selangor

 Tengku Amir was formally installed as the crown prince in 2016, at the age of 26.
 His installation ceremony was held in two parts, one week apart.